Robin Hood (2006 TV series): Characters

 The majority of the main characters in Robin Hood are based on the English folk tale of the same name.
 The title character (Jonas Armstrong) has returned to England after five years fighting in the Third Crusade as part of the King's Guard.
 He is shocked to find the Sheriff of Nottingham, Vaisey (Keith Allen), running the town with an iron fist upon his return.
 Robin is soon made an outlaw, and takes it upon himself to steal from the rich to feed the poor along with his gang, which consists of his best friend Much (Sam Troughton); two young men he saved from hanging, Will Scarlett (Harry Lloyd) and Allan A Dale (Joe Armstrong); the ex-leader of a band of outlaws already in the woods, Little John (Gordon Kennedy); and another young man named Roy (short for "Royston White") (William Beck), who is killed in episode 4, and replaced in episode 5 by Djaq (Anjali Jay), a Saracen slave using the alias of her dead brother.
 Robin is pleased to find that Lady Marian (Lucy Griffiths) is still unmarried.
 It is hinted that they had previously been romantically linked in their youth, prior to Robin leaving to fight in the Holy Land.
 Their relationship upon his return is strained, but develops into a friendship.
 Their relationship comes to a dramatic climax in the series one finale, both admitting their love for one another.
 A love triangle challenges their relationship in series two with Marian becoming closer to the Sheriff's second-in-command, Sir Guy of Gisborne (Richard Armitage).
 Guy often puts Marian in difficult situations where she has to appear to help him, when actually working to protect Robin and the people of Nottingham.
 Marian has her own alias,'The night watchman' dubbed by the people she secretly helps; Robin is initially unaware, until her identity is revealed in episode three of the first season.
 The Sheriff plots to kill King Richard (played by Steven Waddington) in his role as leader of the Black Knights, who wish to place Prince John on the throne.
 The Sheriff constantly tries to capture or kill Robin and the outlaws for continuously interfering in his scheme to take over England.
-The second series sees the Sheriff step up his plans to take control, finally culminating in a battle in the Holy Land.
-As the outlaws foil the Sheriff's attack on King Richard with aid from Marian who is killed by Guy of Gisborne whilst she is protecting the injured King.
+The second series sees the Sheriff step up his plans, culminating in a battle in the Holy Land.
+The outlaws foil the Sheriff's attack on King Richard with the aid of Marian, but she is killed by Guy of Gisborne whilst protecting the injured King.
 Robin and Marian are married as she lies dying, with the outlaw gang as witnesses.
 Djaq and Will, now together, decide to stay in the Holy Land after they encounter a friend of Djaq's uncle.